DanielOaks/mlpds/src/pages/guides/critique-lessons.md

 Basically this is what a critique amounts to, and for the most this will be what will happen.
 Most posts I have covered are of people who put up one or two images and do not show up anymore.
 You can always start with this. **You don't have to make huge or walls of text to help others, even small single things will be useful.**

 However what I did there was very specific, I noticed the leg was off and explained how to look into how legs are and behave.
-But you can always go into more material.
-[Remember this guide](http://fav.me/d5q8u4l)?
+But you can always go into more material. <router-link to="/guides/legs">Remember this guide</router-link>?
 It covers skeletons and the bone structure of a pony.
 This is inherently tied into knowing how ponies behave and move around.

 You now have given me something more useful than I thought I needed.
 I just wanted to fix the leg, but now I've learned **HOW** the leg actually is and behaves.
 By giving me those tools you have given me the possibility to learn new things and use those.